dmlc/decord/README.md

 `Decord` is a reverse procedure of `Record`.
 It provides convenient video slicing methods based on a thin wrapper on top of hardware accelerated video decoders, e.g.

-- FFMPEG
-- LibAV
+- FFMPEG/LibAV(On going)
-- Nvidia Codecs
+- Nvidia Codecs(Planed)
 - Intel Codecs

+`Decord` was designed to handle awkward video shuffling experience in order to provide smooth experiences similar to random image loader for deep learning.

 ## Installation